 Without consistent support, these obstacles can quickly compound, making it even harder for young adults to build a stable and hopeful future.

-Welcome, friends — both familiar faces and new ones.
+Welcome, friends — both familiar faces and new ones!

 At Safe Place to Land, every gathering begins with gratitude.
 To our long‑time supporters, thank you for standing with us year after year.
 Your belief in this mission has helped us reach young people who might otherwise have slipped through the cracks.
 And to our new guests, we’re honored you’ve chosen to spend your time with us.
 You are stepping into a community built on compassion, dignity, and hope.